Northlands (organization): History

+Rogers Place and decline, dissolution

 With the Coliseum lagging behind newer NHL arenas in terms of amenities, discussions began over the construction of a new arena.
 Conflicts emerged between the Oilers' owners (including its later Katz Group ownership) and Northlands over aspects such as location (such as building it as part of a downtown sports and entertainment district), and whether Northlands would be involved in the new arena or related venues at all (with one proposal having Northlands operate a downtown casino near the arena, which would contribute a share of revenue to the new arena).
 The team's ownership, Oilers Entertainment Group, ultimately decided on a downtown arena which would become Rogers Place.

 Northlands anticipated that the 2016 opening of Rogers Place would lead to a major loss in revenue, due to major events being held there instead of the Coliseum.
 It projected that it would be unable to repay $48 million in loans it had received from the city to cover an expansion of the Edmonton Expo Centre.
 In February 2016, the organization proposed a redevelopment of the Edmonton Northlands that it dubbed Vision 2020, which included turning the Coliseum into a multi-rink facility, ending horse racing at Northlands Park at the end of the 2016 season and converting it to an outdoor "urban festival" ground, and expanding the Expo Centre's Hall D into a 5,000-seat indoor arena (which it aimed as a venue for minor hockey championships, lacrosse, concerts, and rodeos).
 Northlands CEO Tim Reid stated that the plan was part of its effort to exit the "big arena game" and "find new ways to serve our community, as we have for over 137 years."